Early Beginnings

 The 'Motette' with Harry Stevens as passenger is pictured below.
 Photo courtesy of the late Geoff Stevens.

-An advert from 'The Motor' 28th March, 1905.
-For more adverts see here
+An advert from 'The Motor' 28th March, 1905 is below.

 All went well until summer 1905 when a slump in the motor industry led to a fall in sales of engines.
 This continued for some time.
 To safeguard the screw and rivet part of the business, Stevens Screw Company Ltd was formed in 1906, which moved to premises in Retreat Street.
 The company was run by Joseph Stevens senior, and daughters, Lily and Daisy.
 Brothers George, Joe, and Jack Stevens found other jobs until things improved and the company could support them again.